LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ### VOP Usage - Instances
 > VOP-GMC-MEMBERSELECT-1 is a single GMC membership selection, with a date, candidates, a vote, and results.

-* A VOP instance is an instanciation of a VOP definition.
+* A VOP instance is an instantiation of a VOP definition.
 * When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
   * ID numbers are unique per VOP definition, start at 1, and increment by 1.
-  * VOP ID's MUST be appended to the VOP code with a hyphen.
+  * VOP IDs MUST be appended to the VOP code with a hyphen.

 ---

 ### VOP Usage - Records
-> The outcome of the VOP-GMC-MEMBERSELECT-1 instance are recorded into the appropriate record VOP record section.
+> The outcome of the VOP-GMC-MEMBERSELECT-1 instance is recorded in the appropriate record VOP record section.

 * A VOP record entry contains the results of a concluded VOP instance.
 * A VOP record section MUST be included in the RPIP in which a VOP is defined.